PKS 0137+012: Description

 PKS 0137+012 is hosted by a large elliptical galaxy, specifically an early-type galaxy based on a two-dimensional modelling technique.
 It is known to have a close companion located 1.0 arcseconds away suggestive of a close interaction.

-The estimated stellar population age for this galaxy suggests that it is 1.7 billion years old, and has a supermassive black hole with a mass of 2.2 x 10^{9} M_{ʘ}.
+The estimated stellar population age for this galaxy suggests that it is 1.7 billion years old, and has a supermassive black hole with a mass of 2.2 × 10^{9} M_{☉}.
 A bright knot feature is seen west of its nucleus.

 The radio source of PKS 0137+012 is compact.
 Observations of it made in 1978 have shown this source to contain a flat-spectrum radio component at the quasar's position with a steep-spectrum component located at the ending point of an optical jet, making this similar to the radio source structure of 3C 273.
 A radio map made by the Very Large Array also showed it has a complex radio lobe featuring a curved structure on its north-eastern side caused by precession of its jet.
 Three other components were discovered with one of them being described as the strongest.
 It has a flux density of 0.801 ± 0.008 at 1125 MHz.